 Last year, Tim and a few mates attempted the infamous K2K walk in a single day.
-No one expected 45 kilometres of Blue Mountains wilderness to go down without a fight… But the crew, and Tim in particular, got a bit more than they had bargained for…
+No one expected 45 km of Blue Mountains wilderness to go down without a fight.
+But Tim in particular, got a bit more than he’d bargained for…

 Lightning splits the sky, followed immediately by thunder that rumbles across the plateau and punches me in the chest.
 I’m hunched over the screen of my GPS, limping through a heavy downpour while attempting to check my progress in the fading light.